-After first month of storage period after harvesting dormancy / germination switch inter-alia starts in CKMV-3, ATL-1 & TNAU-86 variety and in other variety dormancy continue.
-After second month of storage period after harvesting, dormancy ends in all the variety except JK 155.
-After third month of storage period after harvesting, dormancy ends in all the variety with ATL-2 exhibiting maximum germination followed by ATL-1 & TNAU-86, in contrast minimum dormancy was observed for JK-364.
-After fourth month and fifth month of storage period after harvesting, variety with ATL-2 exhibiting maximum germination followed by ATL-1 & TNAU-86, in contrast minimum dormancy was observed for JK-364.
-After sixth month of storage period after harvesting, variety with ATL-1 exhibiting maximum germination followed by ATL-2 & JK 65, in contrast minimum dormancy was observed for JK 364 (Table 2 & fig.2).
+After the first month of storage period, after harvesting, dormancy/germination switch inter-alia starts in CKMV-3, ATL-1 & TNAU-86 varieties, and in other varieties, dormancy continues.
+After the second month of storage period after harvesting, dormancy ends in all the varieties except JK 155.
+After the third month of storage period after harvesting, dormancy ends in all the varieties, with ATL-2 exhibiting maximum germination, followed by ATL-1 & TNAU-86; in contrast, minimum dormancy was observed for JK-364.
+After the fourth and fifth month of storage period after harvesting, the variety with ATL-2 exhibited maximum germination, followed by ATL-1 & TNAU-86; in contrast, minimum dormancy was observed for JK-364.
+After a six-month storage period after harvesting, variety with ATL-1 exhibiting maximum germination followed by ATL-2 & JK 65, in contrast, minimum dormancy was observed for JK 364 (Table 2 & Fig. 2).